H0ussam/RSA_Key_Reconstruction/README.md

 The file named  Heninger_part2.c deals witht he branch and prune part, it verifies all possible combination of bits for the coponents (d, p, q, d_p, d_q) at a given position "bit i", if they verifiy certain conditions mentioned in the paper, they are added to in the position i otherwise pruned; again for exhaustive details check the paper x)

-The keys degraded should be in a certain format we decided to use,
+The keys degraded should be in a certain format for Heninger_part2.c to ork properly

+Compile the file